openebs-archive/openebs-docs/docs/postgres.md

 <br>

-The PostgreSQL container used in the StatefulSet is sourced from [CrunchyData](https://github.com/CrunchyData/crunchy-containers).
+The PostgreSQL container is sourced from [CrunchyData](https://github.com/CrunchyData/crunchy-containers).
 CrunchyData provides cloud agnostic PostgreSQL container technology that is designed for production workloads with cloud native High Availability, Disaster Recovery, and monitoring.
 PostgreSQL is deployed usually as a `statefulset` on Kubernetes and requires persistent storage for each instance of PostgreSQL StorageManager instance.
 OpenEBS provides persistent volumes on the fly when StorageManagers are scaled up.

 <br>